sesamiapp/devportal/docs/storefront-integration/theme-customization.md

 ### Product tagging
 Tagging products will allow you to apply these customizations only on products that are used as a service.

 We recommend adding `sesami-service` as a tag on your Sesami services.
+Sesami is auto-tagging all Shopify products you add to Sesami as a service.

 :::info
 The rest of this article assumes that you are using `sesami-service` on the products that are added to Sesami as a service.